Make a Quantum Leap in Wellness Engagement

-To properly define engagement, it's best to work backwards from the goals or type of outcomes you want to achieve and then determine what level of participation is most likely to achieve those goals.
-If you simply want to raise awareness, have a bit of fun, or check the box in order to promote that you "offer a wellness benefit", then isolated, incentive driven one-time participation may be completely fine.
+To properly define engagement, it's best to work backward from the goals or type of outcomes you want to achieve and then determine what level of participation is most likely to achieve those goals.
+If you simply want to raise awareness, have a bit of fun, or check the box in order to promote that you "offer a wellness benefit", then isolated, incentive-driven one-time participation may be completely fine.

 However, if you want to actually make a measurable impact on your employee experience, employee health, and organizational performance, then sporadic short-run engagement is insufficient.

-In this area, an overwhelming majority of corporate "wellness" programs are vastly under-performing.
-They are one-dimensional or focus too heavily on specific generic actions, occur in the periphery, and many create a burden for employees (penalties, require proactive opt-in, logging points etc).
+In this area, an overwhelming majority of corporate "wellness" programs are vastly underperforming.
+They are one-dimensional or focus too heavily on specific generic actions, occur in the periphery, and may create a burden for employees (penalties, require proactive opt-in, logging points, etc).
 Comprehensive program reviews have found that less than 7% of programs are comprehensive enough to have a significant sustained positive impact on individual health or organizational performance (Goetzel & Ozminkowski, 2008).

 So with that context, let's take a look at our engagement numbers in comparison to the industry:

 - Average one-time engagement in wellness programs: 20% - Average one-time engagement in health programs with incentives: 40% - Average engagement in "comprehensive" health programs: 52%

 Average sustained month-to-month engagement in HBD's programs without incentives: 82%

 *Level of engagement considered optimal for achieving the best program outcomes and returns for an organization >60% (Goetzel & Ozminkowski, 2008).